As you may now, on 1st January 2021 the UK said goodbye to Europe, and a whole bunch of new rules came into force.

 - Travellers (stays for up to 90 days in any 180-day period).

-But whatever your plans are, there some common rules for both groups:
+But whatever your plans are, there are some common rules for both groups:

-- Drive license.
+- Driver’s license.
 You might need an international driving permit (DP) to drive.
-If you’re taking your own vehicle, you might also need a ‘green card’ or valid proof of insurance and a GB sticker.
+If you are taking your own vehicle, you might also need a “green card” or a valid proof of insurance and a GB sticker.

 Living in Spain (stays for more than 90 days)

-If you’re planning to live in Spain, there three scenarios depend on when you’re planning to come:
+If you are planning to live in Spain, there are three different scenarios.
+It depends on when you’re planning to come:

 (2020 Withdrawal Agreement)

-- If you’re already living in Spain and registered as a resident before 6 July 2020. you will have a green A4 certificate or credit card-sized piece of paper from Extranjeria or the police.
-This is still a valid document and will prove your rights under the Withdrawal Agreement, including after the transition period ends.
-You can exchange your paper residence document for the new TIE but you do not need to.
+- If you are already living in Spain and registered as a resident before 6 July 2020: you may still have the green A4 certificate or credit card-sized piece of paper from Extranjeria or the police.
+This is still a valid document and prove your rights under the Withdrawal Agreement.
+You can exchange your paper residence document for the new TIE, but you do not need to.

 - If you move to Spain after 31 December 2020, different immigration requirements will apply.
-If you are considering moving to Spain on or after 1 January 2021 and you are not covered by the Withdrawal Agreement, the rules depend on negotiations with the EU and may change: https://www.gov.uk/guidance/benefits-and-pensions-for-uk-nationals-in-the-eea-or-switzerland
+If you are considering moving to Spain on or after 1 January 2021 and you are not covered by the Withdrawal Agreement, the rules depend on negotiations with the EU and may change.
+Here you have more information about it.

-Pensions: There will be no changes before 31 December 2020 to the rules on claiming the UK State Pension in the EU, EEA or Switzerland as a result of the UK leaving the EU.
+There were no changes after 31st December 2020 in terms on the rules for claiming the UK State Pension in the EU, EEA or Switzerland as a result of the UK leaving the EU.
 If you work and pay social security contributions in Spain, you will still be able to add your UK social security contributions towards your Spanish pension.
-This will happen even if you claim your pension after 31 December 2020.
+This will happen even if you claimed your pension after 31 December 2020.
 You can find more information about pensions and working in Spain here.

-HEALTHCARE: If you are living in Spain or move there permanently before 31 December 2020, you’ll have life-long healthcare rights in Spain as you do now, provided you remain resident.
+If you are living in Spain or moved here permanently before 31 December 2020, you have life-long healthcare rights in Spain as you do now, provided you remain resident.
 For more information about healthcare, please click here.

-To keep update, We’ll recommend you to consult official sources:
+To keep update, we recommend you to consult official sources: